margani/personal-web/src/index.md

 * Vagrant
 * F5 BIG-IP

-If you’d like to get in touch, you can send an email to hossein@margani.dev.
+If you’d like to get in touch, you can send an email to hossein@margani.dev or <a href="" onclick="Calendly.initPopupWidget({url: 'https://calendly.com/margani'});return false;">schedule time with me</a>.
 A current CV is available on request.